knowledgecode/date-and-time/README.md

 - @param {**string**} formatString - a format string
 - @returns {**Object**} a date structure

-This function takes exactly the same parameters with the `parse()`, but instead it returns a date structure like this:
+This function takes exactly the same parameters with the `parse()`, but returns a date structure as follows unlike it:

 ```javascript
 date.preparse('2015/01/02 23:14:05', 'YYYY/MM/DD HH:mm:ss');